DM-GY-9103-intro-to-ML-nyu/ML-Final-Collab-/README.md

 # CIFAR-10 Example

-(Start from "trying new thing - determine the dominant color")

-Dominant channel predictor and Generative Art Project This project explores the use of machine learning to analyze and visualize the dominant colors in images.
-Starting with the CIFAR-10 dataset, a custom neural network predicts the dominant color (Red, Green, or Blue) of each image based on pixel intensity.
+Dominant Channel Predictor and Generative Art
+This project combines machine learning with generative art to analyze and visualize dominant colors in images.
+Using the CIFAR-10 dataset, a custom neural network predicts the dominant color channel (Red, Green, or Blue) based on pixel intensity.

-Building on this foundation, the project ventures into generative art.
-By leveraging the predicted dominant color, it creates unique, color-themed artistic patterns, blending technology and creativity.
-The goal is to combine data-driven insights with visual expression, offering an interactive and artistic perspective on machine learning outputs.

-- Last thing i did: tried to call gpt 2 and stable diffusion api via huggfaces (free)-> and generate stories and other visuals based on the dominant channel the Machine detected.
+Building on these predictions, the project generates unique, color-themed artistic patterns, blending technology and creativity.
+Recent efforts included integrating GPT-2 and Stable Diffusion APIs via Hugging Face to create visuals (and potentially stories) based on the detected dominant channel.
+While generating visuals works, story generation has limitations, and occasional queue delays impact processing.